VictorMello1993/NLW-5/README-ENUS.md

 2- Open VS Code and open the folder ```NLW5``` as a root folder

-3- In the VS Code terminal, type ```npm i``` to install all of the dependencies to the projet
+3- From the VS Code terminal, type ```npm i``` to install all of the dependencies to the projet

 4- Execute ```npm run dev``` to start the server.
 If you've already had yarn installed, just type ```yarn dev```.
 In case of errors, problably is a port already busy by the other application.
 Then, change the port on line ```http.listen(3000, () => console.log("Loading..."));``` on ```server.ts```, changing 3000 to another number, and run the command again.

 5- Otherwise, from the address bar in your browser, type ```localhost:3000/pages/client``` to open the user's page and ```localhost:3000/pages/admin``` to open the admin's page (or attendant)

-6- To the user's connections be shown on the admin's page, is need to to send the first message clicking on ```Suporte``` button, fill e-mail and write some text.
+6- To the user's connections be shown on the admin's page, you need to send the first message clicking on ```Suporte``` button, fill e-mail and write some text.
 After that, clicking on ```Iniciar chat``` button will show the users in support list to be served, as shown in the images below:

 <img src="https://user-images.githubusercontent.com/35710766/116019748-46f94080-a61b-11eb-8307-324e2b808ac0.png" alt="Client chat image"/>
 <i>First user's message before to be served by attendant</i>